 - Consider the Off-Season: As much as I love taking a dip in the ocean or pool during the heat of Alabama summer, there are a few down sides to going to Gulf Shores and Orange Beach in June, July, and August.
 First, if you are doing anything other than spending time by or in the water in a bathing suit, it’s really, really hot.
 And humid!
 Second, it can be very crowded during the peak summer months.
 So, definitely consider the area other times of year, especially in shoulder season.
 Just be aware that hurricanes last well into the fall too.
 And while it’s too cold (for me, at least) to swim from about November to February, the area is particularly peaceful in winter.

-- Get a Discount: As you might find in a lot of beach destinations, activities in the area can be pricey.
+- Get a Discount: As you might find in a lot of beach destinations, activities in the area can be expensive.
 But it’s so easy to find a discount for a number of the things you might want to do in Orange Beach and Gulf Shores.
 While plenty of specials are posted on company websites and sites like Yelp, you’ll often find the best deals by picking up the old-fashioned flyers in hotel lobbies advertising area attractions.
 Low tech coupons abound there!

 - Have a Plan for Groceries: With most of the lodging in the area being condos and home rentals, almost everyone has a kitchen.
 And that means everyone needs to stock it!
 Grocery stores and superstores can be a madhouse on Saturday afternoon when new guests arrive.
 Consider going to a smaller, more off-the-beaten path store to dodge some of the craziness.
 We found the Publix in Orange Beach to be a tad pricier, but well worth the markup for the shorter lines and less hectic atmosphere.
 There are also curbside pickup or delivery options that might save you time and stress.
 It’s possible to order Instacart at Publix or do curbside pickups at both area Walmart locations.
 Concierge services like the Beach Moms also will do grocery runs for you.